JoeAnonimist/blog/docs/qt_widgets/11_multithreading/00_block_gui_thread.md

 nav_order: 0
 ---

-## Block the Qt GUI Thread or how not to do things
+## Block the Qt GUI Thread or How Not to Do Things

 ```python
 {% include src/qtwidgetsexamples/11_multithreading/00_block_gui_thread.py %}